xiix0/scam/README.md

-Everything that you know is wrong, but you can be straightened out.
+Do nothing unless you must, and when you must act -- hesitate.